 |8||8||60.8 ± 26.9||663 ± 212||17.2 ± 2.3||0.223 ± 0.081|

 for day 1; AUC0-24 is presented for steady state.

 ‡ human immunodeficiency virus

 Mycamine does not require dose adjustment in patients with renal impairment.
-A single 1-hour infusion of 100 mg Mycamine was administered to 9 subjects with severe renal impairment (creatinine clearance < 30 mL/min) and to 9 age-, gender-, and weight-matched subjects with normal renal function (creatinine clearance > 80 mL/min).
+A single 1-hour infusion of 100 mg Mycamine was administered to 9 adult subjects with severe renal impairment (creatinine clearance less than 30 mL/min) and to 9 age-, gender-, and weight-matched subjects with normal renal function (creatinine clearance greater than 80 mL/min).
 The maximum concentration (Cmax) and AUC were not significantly altered by severe renal impairment.

 Since micafungin is highly protein bound, it is not dialyzable.
 Supplementary dosing should not be required following hemodialysis.

 Adult Patients with Hepatic Impairment

 - A single 1-hour infusion of 100 mg Mycamine was administered to 8 adult subjects with moderate hepatic impairment (Child-Pugh score 7-9) and 8 age-, gender-, and weight-matched subjects with normal hepatic function.
 The Cmax and AUC values of micafungin were lower by approximately 22% in subjects with moderate hepatic impairment compared to normal subjects.
 This difference in micafungin exposure does not require dose adjustment of Mycamine in patients with moderate hepatic impairment.